Resident Assistant Position

 - Complete all necessary paperwork such as Room Condition Reports (RCR’s), Occupancy Reports, and programming paperwork.

-- Assist the Office of Residential Life at Rose Hill in implementing all ongoing assessment efforts.
+- Assist the Office of Residential Life in implementing all ongoing assessment efforts.

-- Provide information on and participate in the Residential Life Room Selection Process.
+- Provide information on and participate in the Residential Life Lottery Process.

 - Provide any necessary information to residents on an on-going basis as well as in emergency situations.

-- Educate residents on keeping their rooms and apartments clean and safe.
+- Educate residents on keeping their apartments clean and safe.

 - Provide assistance during fire alarm activation including help with crowd control and other assistance as needed.